xprov/NeuralNetwork/README.md

 The grid on the left shows the state of the input neurons.
-Click on a square to change it's value.
+Click on a square to change its value.
 The neurons layers are displayed to the right.
 Last column is the output layer.
 Labels for the output neurons may be specified using the ``-l`` argument.